sergeiudris/fiber/doc/concept/concept.md

 * fiber is a nutrients counter, food comparer
 * features
     - search foods, see individual and aggregate values
-    - select multiple food items for compare
+    - select food items (individual or lists) for compare
+    - select different RDA sources
-    - query to answer
+    - query
         - what foods have glycimic between x and y
         - how much of x to meet y RDA
         - show foods highest in x but y,z... conditions
-    - select different RDA sources
+    - 'google it' links (../?q=some query)
+    - export/share link to food list
+    - ? images of food
     - ? language support
-    - 'google it' links (../?q=some query)

 ## stages